mattknox/predictions/stripe.md

 Visa's market share in 2014 was [46.2%](http://www.cardhub.com/edu/market-share-by-credit-card-network/).

-Stripe will not achieve a $45B (2015 dollars) valuation by 2030.
+Stripe will not achieve a $45B (2015 dollars) valuation* by 2030.

+*In the event of multiple valuations, the final one is to be used, with the order of precedence as: (public) market cap, acquisition price, private equity.
+As a concrete example, were Stripe to receive a venture valuation of $60B in 2028 and IPO at a $40B market cap at the end of 2030, I will only consider the market cap for proving/disproving this prediction (it is both later and higher precedence).
+It's unlikely that the precedence will matter due to the "use the last" heuristic, but it's conceivable that two or more events would occur proximately.
+Similarly, a down venture round overrules a previous higher venture valuation.